lefaith12661/Personal_Projects/Money_Review/README.md

 Once users are in, they could navigate to the Budget tab to start adding their weekly spending budget under each of the five given categories.
 For the sake of consistency and sorting in the Summary Page, users are only given five common categories such as grocery, eating out, entertainment, pet supply, and other.
 This will then populate into the Summary Page for users to reference later.

-Next, users could go to the Calculate Page to start adding their spending.
+Next, users could go to the Calculate Page to start adding their spendings.
 There is no limit to the number of spending items users get to add.
 The sum for each category will then populate in a table underneath as users continue to add to the table.

 As users are adding items to the Budget Page and the Calculate Page, these data are saved in the SQLite database and are populating in the Summary Page simultaneously.
 This page is designed to help users look at everything they inputed, as well as removing any items they no longer wanted.